Long Reef Headland Walk in Collaroy (Beautiful Coastal Views)

 JOIN SYDNEY UNCOVERED

-Need fresh ideas for things to see and do on the weekends?
-Subscribe to our newsletter now and receive Sydney and NSW related tips and ideas straight to your mailbox!
+Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

 How to Get There

-Since this is a circuit walking trail, you can start from multiple locations.
-However, the most logical spot to park your car is on Anzac Avenue at Griffith Park, northwest of the headland.
+However, the most logical spot to park your car is on Anzac Avenue at Griffith Park, northwest of the headland (see map location).

 Travelling by bus is also a good option, with various bus stops on Pittwater Road, west of Long Reef Headland.